 (Excerpted and edited from the book Growing a New Economy, 2017)

 The economic system Sarkar proposes has been crystallized into Five Fundamental Principles.
 These principles are both simple and profound.
 They may even appear self-evident to many readers; yet not a single principle is presently applied in the world of economics.
 The following section is a short overview of these principles.
-For people interested in a more comprehensive study, please refer to the book Principles of a.
+For people interested in a more comprehensive study, please refer to the book Principles for a Balanced Economy .